sairum/tcsBU/README.md

 - [https://github.com/emeeks/d3-svg-legend/](d3-svg-legend) (MIT): A modified version of this code, authored by Michael P Schroeder, was integrated into **tcsBU** source code

-Because many of the aforementioned libraries dropped support for older versions of some browsers, **tcsBU** will only run on modern ones (Firefox 20+, Chrome, Chrome for Android, IE 10+, Opera 15+ and Safari 6.1+).
+**Because many of the above mentioned libraries dropped support for older versions of some browsers, tcsBU will only run on modern ones (Firefox 20+, Chrome 13+, IE 10+, Opera 15+ and Safari 6.1+)**.

 ## Installation

 ### Web-server installation
 For a web-based installation, the **tcsBU** package can be saved into any directory under the web-server ROOT directory.
-No further steps are necessary, and users will be able to access the software by pointing their browsers at the specified directory.
+No further steps are necessary, and users will be able to access the software by pointing their browsers at the specified location (URL).
 The only files/folders necessary are

 * index.html
 * docs/